JoTechOfficial/Windows-Service-Tool/README.md

 Current Issues To Look Out For
 ---------
 *This may or may not affect some users*.
 For some users this software will display a Windows warning when opened, *don't be alarmed*, this is completely normal with visual studio exe files.
 So it is completely safe to open.
+If it states, "Windows protected your PC" then click more info, then click "Run anyway"

 Downloads
 ---------